clhedrick/kerberos-ansible/README.md

 # kerberos-ansible

+Only kdc1 and kdc2 are being maintained.
+Our current ansible configuration is kept in a local git server, as part of a larger site-wide ansible configuration system.

 Repository to be used with ansible-pull.
 It will kerberize a system.
 Currently supports Ubuntu 14, 16 and 18, Centos 6, 7 and 8, SLES 12.
 However only Centos 7 and 8 and Ubuntu 18 are currently in use, so older systems might have issues.

 If used in push mode on our config server, /etc/krb5.keytab is generated as part of this process.
 If used in pull mode on a new machine, the key table has to be generated before using ansible.
 The kerberize script does that, and sets up the environment so the ansible scripts will work.